 - 9.1.
 Employees who are responsible for supporting students with medical conditions will receive suitable and sufficient training to do so.
 Training needs will be identified through the development of Individual Healthcare Plans and the overall profile of the student body. - 9.2.
-Employees will receive regular and ongoing training as part of their development and will receive additional external training and support where necessary. - 9.3.
-Key members of staff supporting specific students with medical conditions will be involved in meetings where this is discussed.
-The relevant healthcare professional, including the School Nurse, will lead of the level and type of training that is required and will agree this with the Healthcare Assistant/Senior First Aider and Head of School.
-Healthcare professionals will provide confirmation of the proficiency of staff in a medical procedure, or in providing specific medication.
+Where possible, key members of staff supporting specific students with medical conditions will be involved in meetings where this is discussed.
+A relevant healthcare professional may identify the level and type of training that is required and will agree this with Headteacher/Head of School.